 Dogster is reader-supported.
-When you buy via links on our site, we may earn an affiliate commission at no cost to you.
+When you buy via links on our site, we may earn a commission at no cost to you.
 Learn more.

-17 Labradoodle Colors and Patterns (With Pictures)
+17 Labradoodle Colors & Patterns (With Pictures)

-Written by: Eleanor Glaum
+Eleanor Glaum

 When it comes to canine coat color and pattern variation, the Labradoodle boasts one of the most impressive ranges.
 You can find a Labradoodle of just about any color, coat pattern, or combination of these under the sun.
 Labradoodles are affectionate, smiley, and fun-loving dogs.
 It makes sense then that they would have a wildly variable wiry, wavy, or curly-haired and vibrantly colored appearance to match their bubbly personalities.

-Classification of their myriad colors, color combinations, and patterns is a rather complex affair but we’ve broken it down here for you.
+Classification of their myriad colors, color combinations, and patterns is a rather complex affair, but we’ve broken it down here for you.
 Let’s take a look at the 17 different Labradoodle colors and patterns.

-The 17 Labradoodle Coat Colors and Patterns
+The 17 Labradoodle Coat Colors & Patterns

 We’ve divided this list into two parts for a bit more clarity.
 The first part looks at the different colors whilst the second part explores the different coat patterns.